4 Tips for Your Company’s Charitable Giving During COVID-19

 Now more than ever, people are anxious and fearful of what’s next.
 Like you, many want to help but are unsure of what they can do as individuals to help.
 Overcoming our current circumstances requires a team effort and is too big for any one individual or group to tackle.

 Your business has built up the trust of your community and has an opportunity to be an encouragement for others.
 Share stories on social media and through email about how you are coping during this time.
 Be a voice for how people can help each other in this time of social distancing while staying safe.
-Be intentional to learn about how people are being affected and what needs they have; share that information.
+Learn about how people are being affected and what needs they have; share that information.
 Tell people what you are doing to make a difference and remind people to keep supporting charities they care about.
-Encourage others to join or give back financially if you decide to get involved in volunteer opportunities.
+Encourage others to join or give back financially if you decide get involved in volunteer opportunities.
 Seeing your example will help those in your network to realize that they can take action too.
 Social distancing shouldn’t stop us, as a community, from helping others and speaking up for those in need.
 Utilize your network to inspire others into action.